 Essentially, the biogas digester mimics a cows’ stomach.
 We feed the unit daily with organic waste and eventually get biogas in return.
 Easy!
 But how does it work?

 The main part of the digester is a big tank.
-This tank is fully filled with water, so the food scraps are completely submerged.
-Bacteria in the water will eat or digest the organic waste (hence the name) and produce biogas.
+This tank is filled with water, so the food scraps are completely submerged.
+Bacteria in the water eat or digest the organic waste (hence the name) and produce biogas.
 This is called anaerobic digestion.
 The biogas is directed into a second tank where it is stored.
 The “gas tank” is connected to the gas cooktop in the kitchen via a gas pipe.

 Before we can produce biogas though we have to “activate” the biogas digester by adding animal manure to it.
 After a few weeks, the bacteria in the water should produce gas.
 As we feed the digester tank with more organic waste every day, the tank releases water.
 This water is very nutritious and can be used as a liquid fertilizer for the garden.
 Double win!

 Another thing to keep an eye on is the temperature of the unit.
 We placed the biogas digester in a sunny spot because the temperature can’t fall below 25 C degrees.
 In winter we will probably insulate it to ensure that the digester stays warm.

 I’m sure there are a few different biogas systems out there suitable for a normal household.
 We went for the Home biogas system.
 So far we’re happy with it but we’re also still in the “activate” phase of our biogas production.
 It will be very interesting to see how the system performs.
 We’re very excited about producing our own clean cooking gas and can’t wait to use it.